Sunday, April 19, 2026

 DEEPENING YOUR EXPERIENCE WITH THE WU SHEN

 As I've studied the Wu Shen over the years, I've stumbled on many books and videos.
 I believe this is a life-long journey.
-The more I learn, the more I realize there's much more.
-Exploring concepts, I ask questions.
+The more I learn, the more I think "I'm just scratching surface."

 Allow yourself to ask, stop, consider your question and look up a satisfying answer.
 Then, give yourself time to reflect and integrate.